 Are you a tourism business, or an industry group or organisation linked to the tourism sector?
 Do you have a great new idea that you’d love to do but need some financial help to do it?

-The North York Moors National Park Authority is offering grants to tourism businesses, and voluntary and collaborative groups, to support projects which will raise the profile of the North York Moors area and promote its local distinctiveness.
+The North York Moors National Park Authority is offering grants to tourism businesses, and voluntary and collaborative groups, to support projects which will raise the profile of the North York Moors area.

 Projects must contribute to all of the following priorities:

-- Ensure that any increase in visitors is sustainable and that the project will be sustainable after the funding finishes.
+3. Ensure that any increase in visitors is sustainable and that its activities:

 We will NOT fund a one-off event or project; it must have a life beyond the funding period.